pegasus-kv/release-cli/README.md

 ./release-cli show --repo '/home/wutao1/pegasus/rdsn'
 ```

-This command compares the master branch with the latest version (`v1.12.3` e.g), showing the commits not released.
+This command compares the master branch with the latest version (`v1.12.3` e.g), showing the commits that are not released.

 Outputs: